19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Wisdom.md

 - Resisting non-physical magic effects
 - How perceptive you are

-Other use cases that fall in line with these according to GM discretion may also use **WIS**
+Other use cases according to GM discretion may also use [Wisdom](Wisdom.md).